 We can assist you in obtaining the necessary training and determining the best month for your climb.
 We’ve also been tracking the weather on Kilimanjaro month by month for over a decade and have identified the six best months to climb the mountain.
 Check out our top 50 Kilimanjaro climbing tips.
 READ MORE ABOUT OUR MOUNTAIN SERVICES.
 Please e-mail or call us so that we may assist you in developing a training plan for your Kilimanjaro climb.
 We’re also collaborating with Kilimanjaro’s Best Guide.

 What are the Best Months for Climbing Kilimanjaro

 Let’s take a month-by-month overview of climbing Kilimanjaro.
-From the first month of the year which is January to the last month on the calendar, we give you a bit of in-depth advice on what to expect on each of these months while climbing the mountain.
+From the first month of the year which is January to the last month on the calendar which is December, we give you a bit of in-depth advice on what to expect in each of these months while climbing the mountain.

 The Best Months for Climbing Kilimanjaro with Tranquil Kilimanjaro